LuisCald/Python-Code/README.md

 6) Math Equations and Expressions.ipynb

-7) Other Stat Stuff.ipynb shows a biased estimator.
+7) Biasedness.ipynb compares unbiased to biased estimators.

 8) PersonA1-afteralldescriptivestats19756.dta is the dataset I use for 1)